lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-hips.rst

              AND z_cModelFlux >360 AND y_cModelFlux >360)

 **2. View the default coverage chart** (Figure 1).
-The default view is a HEALpix grid showing the number of returned objects per grid region.
+The default view is a HEALPix grid showing the number of returned objects per grid region.
 Small red squares mark individual objects outside the grid.
-The background is a color HiPS map of the DP0.2 deeply coadded images.
+The background is a color HiPS map of the DP0.2 deepCoadd images.

 .. figure:: /_static/portal-howto-hips-1.png
     :name: portal-howto-hips-1